 Explore the merchant’s quarter and the historic citadel.
 Head further afield to see the royal mausoleums.
 Rent a boat and drift down the scenic Perfume River or take a bike and explore the surrounding countryside.
 See the DMZ and learn about the history of the Vietnam war on a day trip.

-- The Imperial Citadel was Hue’s centre of power in the 1700s and is made up of temples, palaces, court buildings and gardens which tourists can explore.
+- The Imperial Citadel was Hue’s center of power in the 1700s and is made up of temples, palaces, court buildings and gardens that tourists can explore.

 - The Thai Hoa Palace is a decorative palace full of ornate details inside the Citadel.

-- The Thien Mu pagoda is a 21-metre high historic Buddhist temple built in 1844.
+- The Thien Mu pagoda is a 21-meter-high historic Buddhist temple built in 1844.